core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Added more details on the reliability of the client rough counting.

-* Added more details on the unreliability of counting new clients, when the phantom request is obtained from other sources or is an OSCORE deterministic request.
+* Added more details on the unreliability of counting new clients, when the phantom request is obtained from other sources or is an OSCORE Deterministic Request.

 * Revised parameter naming.